 Why govt is pushing hard its ‘Study in India’ programme?

-New Delhi, July 05: Finance Minister Nirmala Sitharaman presented her maiden Budget speech with a new vision for a new India.
+New Delhi, July 05: Finance Minister Nirmala Sitharaman presented her maiden budget speech with a new vision for a new India.
 Stating that, "We have set the ball rolling for a New India," she reiterated Modi 2.0 government's vision to unlock the plan to turn India into $5 trillion economy by 2025.

 Making India the global education hub, the Finance minister proposed to begin 'Study in India' programme in order to bring foreign students to India.
 She also said that Two IITs and IISc Bangalore are now in top hundred global institutions.